jrudolph/akka/akka-docs/scala/actors.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 If you want to have a handle to an object to whom you can reply to the message, you can use the ``Channel`` abstraction.
-Simply call ``self.channel`` and then you can forward that to others, store it away or otherwise until you want to reply, which you do by ``Channel ! response``:
+Simply call ``currentMessage.channel`` and then you can forward that to others, store it away or otherwise until you want to reply, which you do by ``Channel ! response``:

 .. code-block:: scala

   case request =>
       val result = process(request)
-      self.channel ! result
+      currentMessage.channel ! result

 .. code-block:: scala

   case request =>
-      friend forward self.channel
+      friend forward currentMessage.channel

 We recommend that you as first choice use the channel abstraction instead of the other ways described in the following sections.